Call: 708-425-9080

 |

-Helium leak testing is required for all of the cryogenic equipment and vacuum vessels we build.
-Final leak tests are performed once the vessel fabrication is complete through various methods, including helium leak test chambers and bag testing.
-There are also numerous intermediate leak checks performed on subassembly weldments during different stages of the production process.
-In some cases, welds cannot be repaired once subassemblies are attached to the main vessel so it becomes imperative to ensure that individual welds are leak tight.
-In the big picture it actually speeds up production time since it greatly reduces the amount of time required to pinpoint a leak.
+Helium leak testing is required for all cryogenic equipment and vacuum vessels we build.
+Final leak tests are performed once the vessel is fabricated through various methods, including helium leak test chambers, bag testing and helium leak check protocols.
+Numerous intermediate helium leak checks are also performed on subassembly weldments during different stages of the production process.
+In some cases, welds cannot be repaired once subassemblies are attached to the main vessel, so it becomes imperative to ensure that individual welds are leak-tight.
+It speeds up production time in the big picture since it dramatically reduces the time required to pinpoint a leak.

-Helium leak detection is performed with a self calibrated leak detector.
+Helium leak detection is performed with a self-calibrated leak detector.
 A vacuum of 10-6 Torr or lower is pulled on either the interior or exterior of the assembly that is being tested.
-A wand is used to blow a small amount of Helium around each questionable weld zone.
-If there is a leak in a weld, the Helium will be drawn into the vacuum and the detector will sound an alarm.
-In some cases the entire part can be enclosed in a bag filled with Helium.
+A wand blows a small amount of Helium around each questionable weld zone.
+If there is a leak in a weld, the Helium will be drawn into the vacuum, and the detector will sound an alarm.
+Sometimes the entire part can be enclosed in a bag filled with Helium.
 The bagging process is a conservative method used to prove that no leaks are present in the vessel.
 The leak detector will specify the leak rate that is detected.
-Commonly, for cryogenic and vacuum equipment, leak rate acceptance criteria would require a system sensitivity of 1x10-9 to 1x10-8 atm.cc/sec, (mbar.l/s), for a valid leak test. |
+For cryogenic and vacuum equipment, leak rate acceptance criteria would commonly require a system sensitivity of 1x10-9 to 1x10-8 atm.cc/sec, (mbar.l/s), for a valid helium leak check. |